Nintendoboi22/wttd-trade-api/README.md

 ## Notes

-This was made with claude as I have to go on a trip and am not taking my laptop.
+- This was made with claude as I have to go on a trip and am not taking my laptop.
-Tuxuis has not expanded on the public api that much and I do not know if the main api will become available for the public.
-Mainly because im not on the WTTD team anymore
+- Tuxuis has not expanded on the public api that much and I do not know if the main api will become available for the public.
+Mainly because im not on the WTTD team anymore (mb).
+- If you learn of more information, please expand on this repo.